 2) Air Purifying Unit Connected by a Tube to the Mask

 This consists of a small air purifier unit that can be worn on a band around the arm, or on a belt, or even a hat.
 There is a tube coming from the unit to a mask.
 The advantage is that as the air purifying unit is separate the HEPA filter can be larger.
 It is claimed to be H13 compliant.
 The batteries are also larger, and so will last longer.

 The mask simply has loops around the ears and so it will not form a tight seal of the skin.
 This will not matter so much when the unit is working, but if the batteries run out of power and the unit stops, there will only be the same protection as a simple cloth mask.
 That is very little protection.
 However, the main problem is the rather large white hose between the purifier unit and the mask-you would have to be quite self-confident to use one of these in public.

-I would recommend a 3M 6000 series Half Face-piece Elastomeric Mask with P100 filters.
+As the best air purifier mask, I would recommend a 3M 6000 series Half Face-piece Elastomeric Mask with P100 filters.
 You may wish to get the model with the quick latch mechanism in your size (S/M/L)-please see above.
 Elastomeric half face piece masks are the most comfortable.
 I can wear these types of mask comfortably for hours.
 They can also have the most efficient filters if you choose your filters well.
 An N100 or P100 NIOH specification NIOSH approved filter is optimal-they filter out 99.97% of airborne particles.

 An air purifying system built into a mask is not necessary and may be worse depending on the filter and fit of the mask.
 There would also be a problem if you forgot to charge it.
 So my advice would be to keep it simple and buy an elastomeric mask with high specification filters.